 Car accidents can cause concussions and other traumatic brain injuries in a couple of different ways.
 Most obviously, a person’s head can get slammed into something, often the steering wheel or B-post (the part of the car that supports the roof between the driver’s and left-rear passenger’s windows).
 If a person’s head strikes a hard surface like that, then the concussion or traumatic brain injury is easy to diagnose.

 Most concussions or traumatic brain injuries in car accidents don’t leave such obvious external signs, however.
-When a person’s head is moved rapidly back and forth in the car accident or bangs against the soft headrest, the brain can suffer injuries that are harder to see.
+When a person’s head is moved rapidly back and forth in a car accident or bangs against the soft headrest, the brain can suffer injuries that are harder to see.
 This happens because our brains are suspended inside our skulls in “cerebral fluid,” and can therefore move inside our skulls.
-In a car accident when someone’s head moves rapidly back and forth, the brain often gets compressed against the one side of the interior of the skull.
+In a car accident when someone’s head moves rapidly back and forth, the brain often gets compressed against one side of the interior of the skull.
 Then when the head rebounds or bounces back, the brain can get pressed against the opposite side of the skull.
 Doctors call this a “coup-contrecoup” injury.
 This compression of the brain can cause injuries like bleeding, lesions, hemorrhaging, or swelling.
 In severe cases, the swelling following a car accident may be severe that surgery is required.
 Doctors may actually open the skull to relieve pressure on a swelling brain.

 Modern medicine is just beginning to understand the human brain.
 The symptoms of concussions or traumatic brain injuries following car accidents can vary widely.
-Common symptoms include persistent headaches, disorientation, vertigo, amnesia or difficulty remembering, anger, or even personality changes.
+Common symptoms include persistent headaches, disorientation, vertigo, amnesia or difficulty remembering anger, or even personality changes.
 In severe cases, some of these symptoms may be permanent.
 Even in less severe cases, the symptoms of a brain injury may not finish improving – in other words, the car accident victim may not reach what doctors call “maximum medical improvement” – for up to two years.

 Broken Bones and Orthopedic Injuries in Car Accidents

-With airbags and other modern safety measures, broken bones and orthopedic injuries are less common in car accidents than they used to be.
+With airbags and other modern safety measures, broken bones, and orthopedic injuries are less common in car accidents than they used to be.
 Still, they happen.

 Broken bones are normally caused by intrusion into the passenger compartment of the car.
 In severe cases, a car accident can crush a vehicle entirely.
 Those car accidents cause fatalities and become wrongful death cases.
 Where the car accident isn’t quite that severe, arms, legs, or ribs may be broken.
 Hand and wrist injuries are common because if a person is holding the steering wheel when the accident occurs (as most of us are) and if the forces of the car accident force the person’s body forward, the pressure on the person’s hands and wrists can cause fractures.
-In one car accident case we handled, our client’s thumb was forced backward so hard that doctors had to perform surgery in his forearm to relieve pressure on the ulnar nerve – a type of surgery normally reserved for carpal tunnel syndrome.
+In one car accident case, we handled, our client’s thumb was forced backward so hard that doctors had to perform surgery on his forearm to relieve pressure on the ulnar nerve – a type of surgery normally reserved for carpal tunnel syndrome.

-Some orthopedic surgeries following car accidents have to be performed on an emergency basis, meaning that doctors have to act fast to save the car accident victim from something worse.
+Some orthopedic surgeries following Georgia automotive accidents have to be performed on an emergency basis, meaning that doctors have to act fast to save the car accident victim from something worse.
 Emergency orthopedic surgeries often involve plates, screws, and other hardware.
-An emergency surgery after a car accident usually seeks to stabilize the broken bone or injured area – in other words, the goal is to make sure things don’t get worse.
+Emergency surgery after a car accident usually seeks to stabilize the broken bone or injured area – in other words, the goal is to make sure things don’t get worse.
 Usually, an emergency surgery like that isn’t the final step.
 Physical therapy usually follows.
 Months or years later, the car accident victim often needs a second surgery, either to remove the hardware from the first surgery (if the bone has healed and the hardware is causing pain) or to reconstruct the affected area in a way that will give the car accident victim more long-term mobility and comfort.